 Summary

 When compared to other standard primes on the market, the Tamron SP 45mm f/1.8 Di VC USD is a very unique offering.
-It has an unusual focal length of 45mm, which when combined with its close focusing ability, as well as optical image stabilization, certainly makes it stand out.
+It has an unusual focal length of 45mm, which, combined with its close focusing ability and optical image stabilization, certainly makes it stand out.
 I am personally a big fan of all three.
 Instead of lugging both 35mm and 50mm primes with me, I would just opt for this one lens, making it a versatile “all-around” lens for street and travel photography needs.

-Despite its strengths, the Tamron SP 45mm f/1.8 Di VC USD has its list of issues.
-The biggest problem, which can be a deal-breaker for some photographers out there, is the strong green / purple fringing the lens exhibits as a result of poor longitudinal chromatic aberration performance.
-As shown in the earlier pages of this review, the effect is quite strong, and something that is quite difficult to address in post-processing software.
-In addition, the autofocus accuracy of the lens can be a bit of a mixed bag, especially uncalibrated, so I would strongly urge our readers to calibrate it with the Tamron Tap-In Console.
-Everything else isn’t unexpected from a standard prime lens, and things that I personally have no problems dealing with.
+Despite its strengths, the Tamron SP 45mm f/1.8 Di VC USD has a list of issues.
+The biggest problem, which can be a deal-breaker for some photographers, is the strong green/purple fringing the lens exhibits due to poor longitudinal chromatic aberration performance.
+As shown in the earlier pages of this review, the effect is quite strong and challenging to address in post-processing software.
+In addition, the autofocus accuracy of the lens can be a bit of a mixed bag, especially uncalibrated, so I strongly urge our readers to calibrate it with the Tamron Tap-In Console.
+Everything else isn’t unexpected from a standard prime lens and things that I personally have no problems dealing with.

-Overall, the Tamron SP 45mm f/1.8 Di VC USD is a solid lens, as long as you are willing to live with the above-mentioned weaknesses.
+Overall, the Tamron SP 45mm f/1.8 Di VC USD is a solid lens if you can live with the above-mentioned weaknesses.
 Tamron priced the lens at $599, which is a reasonable price, considering what this lens is capable of.

 Where to Buy